 Many a self-made pastor has lost his way due to a lack of intensive, systematic training in the Word.
 Even the theologically trained can succumb to error.
-So, in obedience to the Pauline mandate, ‘And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also’ (2 Timothy 2:2), FEBC was instituted in Singapore.
+So, in obedience to the Pauline mandate, ‘And the things that thou hast heard the same commit thou to faithful men, who shall be able to teach others also’ (2 Timothy 2:2), FEBC was instituted in Singapore.

 On 28 April 1962 the late Dr Paul Contento laid the foundation stone of FEBC and prayed to the Lord that he would raise up great Christian leaders and preachers from the college’s ranks.